 Our fees cover all of the work required to complete the purchase of your leasehold property, including dealing with registration at the Land Registry and dealing with the payment of Stamp Duty Land Tax (Stamp Duty) if the property is in England, or Land Transaction Tax (Land Tax) if the property you wish to buy is in Wales.

-Fees relating specifically to leasehold property vary from property to property and can on occasion be significantly more than the ranges given above.
-We have used an average approximate fees in our example above.
+Fees relating specifically to leasehold property vary from property to property and can on occasion be significantly more than the ranges given.
 We can give an accurate figure once we receive your specific documents.

 Disbursements are costs related to your matter that are payable to third parties, such as search fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.
 There are certain disbursements which will be set out in the individual lease relating to the Property.
 The disbursements which we anticipate will apply are set out separately above.
 This list is not exhaustive and other disbursements may apply depending on the term of the lease.
 We will update you on the specific fees upon receipt and review of the lease from the seller’s solicitors.

 You should also be aware that ground rent and service charge are likely to apply throughout your ownership of the property.
 We will confirm the ground rent and the anticipated service charge as soon as this we receive this information.